ndf-zz/rc-transponder/README.md

 Based around the PIC16F639 Microcontroller with Low-Frequency Analog Front-End, the RC transponder works like a Passive Keyless Entry (PKE) device.
-The transponder listens for activation messages on 125kHz and then responds with a numeric ID by repeating differential pulse position encoded strings on 3.28MHz for a short while.
+It receives activation messages on 125kHz and then responds with a numeric ID by repeating differential pulse position encoded strings on 3.28MHz for a short while.